Zjax

 In this example, we specified only the trigger-event @click

-and other specifiers are inferred from context.
+-tag.
+The other specifiers are inferred from context.
 By default, the HTTP method will be GET

 , and the endpoint URL for an a